-The Challenge/Vision: The Central Ohio CIO Forum identified a gap in the number of leaders ready to step into CIO roles for the projected regional growth.
-To address this opportunity, they partnered with Expedient and the Innovative Leadership Institute to build an IT Leadership program that meets 2.5 hours per month, including six in-class learning sessions with pre-defined topics, roundtable executive presentations, and discussion sessions, and two networking events.
+The Challenge/Vision: The Central Ohio CIO Forum identified that the region did not have enough leaders to step into CIO roles to meet its projected growth.
+As one of the nation’s top technology corridors, this talent shortage put the region’s economic development plans at risk.
+As a result, the group partnered with Expedient and the Innovative Leadership Institute to create an IT Leadership program to develop the technology leadership talent needed to meet projected demand.
+Participants meet 2.5 hours per month, including six in-class learning sessions with pre-defined topics, roundtable executive presentations, discussion sessions, and two networking events.

-An additional challenge: during the fourth cohort, the US experienced a pandemic, and Ohio precluded in-person gatherings of more than ten people.
+Additional challenge: during the fourth cohort, the US experienced a pandemic, and Ohio precluded in-person gatherings of more than ten people.
 Additionally, the university facility where we met was closed.
-The delivery team needed to identify an alternative approach to deliver that would be equally compelling for participants to ensure they continued to receive the value promised when they enrolled.
+Therefore, the delivery team needed to identify an alternative approach that would be equally compelling for participants to ensure they continued to receive the value promised when they enrolled.

 Goal: elevate the quality of IT Leadership in Central Ohio to support succession planning, economic development of the region, healthy business growth, and business financial success, improve employee engagement, and attract and retain top technology talent to the Central Ohio region.

-ILI, in partnership with Expedient, designed the program to meet the outcomes and desired learning experience based on CIO Forum goals and designated topics.
+In partnership with Expedient, ILI designed the program to meet the outcomes and desired learning experience based on CIO Forum goals and designated topics.
 This section describes the details of the approach to designing and delivering the program.

 - Identify the best leadership models and materials to meet the learning goals.

 - Identify the best learning approach based on leading research focused on the most effective method for leadership development.
 The approach leverages